YuNoGuy123/Cataclysm-Dimensional-Intertwinement/README.md

 Functions as an expansion to Magiclysm, adding more magic and more "stuff" in general.

+# Some questions that I figure may be asked are pre-emptively answered below

+## Will this suite have more mods in the future?
+Probably, yeah!
+Though it depends a lot on how much I end up making out of this.
+Currently "Core" and "Magic" are the only ones planned, but I've had ideas for other possibilities.

+## Is the suite compatible with other mods?
+Compatibility with other mods is best effort and not guaranteed, if there is an incompatibility and it is a simple fix, I will fix it, otherwise, that mod may simply be incompatible.

+## Can we add X/Y/Z to Core if it was removed from DDA?
+Probably, yeah.
+A lot of the current plans for Core are just things that were removed from DDA.

+No guarantees, though.

+## Will any of this be in-repo someday?
+I doubt it.

 # Footnotes
 This README is currently undergoing a rewrite so I've only put the bare minimum information here.

 Additionally, the entire suite is undergoing a complete facelift, and nothing is really available for use yet.

 The current name, Dimensional Intertwinement, is not final and *may* change if I come up with something better, I suck at names though so we'll see.

-Currently there are only two content packs planned, "Core" and "Magic" but in the future I will likely make more depending on how things go.

-Originally this mod was going to have all of the themes be combined but I've decided that some people may not be into that so they'll be separate.

-Compatibility with other mods is best effort and not guaranteed, mods like Aftershock will probably not work with the mod.

-No, I am not planning for any of this to be included in the DDA repo.
-Not that it meets the criteria for that regardless as it messes with other mods and is a multi-suite set of mods which I don't think would go down well, I would probably have to take the best elements and combine them.